zeroxs/aegis.cpp/README.md

 `-DAEGIS_HEADER_ONLY` to make library header-only (default option)<br />
 `-DAEGIS_SEPARATE_COMPILATION` used when linking the library as static or separate cpp file within your project<br />

-Make sure you link these libraries, if you are on Windows using Visual Studio then VCPKG should take care of this automatically.
-If you are on linux then
+Make sure you link these libraries.
+If you are on Windows using Visual Studio then VCPKG should take care of this automatically otherwise if you are  on linux then
 ```
 ssl;
 z;
 pthread;
 dl;
-crypto
+crypto;
 ```

 ## CMake misc ##